 The UBC Division of Cardiology has created an internal mechanism for generation of research funds.
 These funds are to be allocated on the basis of merit.
 The overriding purpose of this internal funding mechanism is to facilitate early career research productivity of successfully recruited faculty as an aid to developing competitiveness for external awards from peer review agencies.
 However, all members at any stage of career development are eligible to apply for funds.
+Projects of limited long-term scope, not intended to provide the basis for external peer-reviewed grant applications, will not generally be considered.

-Purposes:
+Expenditures:

 The funds are expendable for research in either clinical or basic cardiovascular fields for projects that might generate pilot data for larger, external grant applications.
 As such, the funding is intended to provide "seed" money and not funding for established or expansive programs.
 The funds are not intended to provide the applicant with protected time or personal salary support but an evaluation of protected time will form a part of the assessment process to ensure that the award is likely to be well utilized and that the project is likely to come to fruition.
-Items pertaining to supplies, support of research staff, academic fees to access materials/databases, other operational costs of research, equipment, technical support, or consultation can be considered.
-Travel, accommodation and publication costs will not be considered.
+Items pertaining to supplies, support of research staff, academic fees to access materials/databases, other operational costs of research (including publication costs), equipment, technical support, or consultation can be considered.
+Travel and accommodation will not be considered.